Messaging best practices

 HELP commands should present a clear way for the end user to identify information about the message sender and how to opt out if necessary.

 HELP keywords are not required on toll-free messages but are strongly suggested.
 There's no network-level processing of HELP as there is for STOP.
-Edify recommends the response to a HELP command includes the following:
+Avaya recommends the response to a HELP command includes the following:

 • Business name and description